 This guide breaks down Ashby’s three pricing tiers, maps out the hidden costs that aren’t visible on their pricing page, and compares Ashby to five alternatives.
 Whether you’re evaluating Ashby for the first time or trying to figure out if it’s worth the premium, you’ll know exactly what to expect.

-According to Ashby's pricing page (2026), the Foundations plan costs $400/month billed monthly or approximately $360/month on annual billing - a 10% discount.
-That's $4,800/yr on monthly billing or $4,320/yr on annual.
+According to Ashby’s pricing page (2026), Ashby ATS pricing for the Foundations plan runs $400/month billed monthly or approximately $360/month on annual billing - a 10% discount.
+That comes to $4,800/yr on monthly billing or $4,320/yr on annual.
 Unlike most competitors, Ashby publishes its entry-level pricing.
 The higher tiers?
 Custom quotes only.

 A few things to know about how Ashby charges:

-That per-employee model creates a hidden cost that's easy to overlook.
-A startup with 60 employees paying $400/mo today could jump to the Plus tier at $30,000+/yr once they cross 100 employees - a 6x increase in annual spend triggered by hiring success, not by choosing more features.
-If you're a growing company, model your Ashby costs at 150% and 200% of your current headcount before signing.
-The sticker price doesn't tell the whole story.
+Built into that pricing model is a cost most buyers miss: per-employee charges that scale with company headcount, not recruiting activity.
+A startup with 60 employees paying $400/mo today could jump to the Plus tier at $30,000+/yr once they cross 100 employees.
+Hiring success, not a feature upgrade, is what triggers the 6x cost jump.
+Growing companies should model Ashby costs at 150-200% of current headcount before signing.
+Sticker price alone doesn’t tell the whole story.

 What Do Ashby’s Foundations, Plus, and Enterprise Plans Include?

-The biggest gap between Foundations and Plus is scale.
+Between Foundations and Plus, the main gap is scale.
 Foundations caps at 100 employees and limits email lookups to 200 per month.
-For a recruiter running active outreach campaigns, 200 email lookups gets burned through in a single busy week.
+Recruiters running active outreach campaigns burn through 200 email lookups in a single busy week.
 Once you hit that wall, you either pay for additional credits or wait until next month.

-Plus and Enterprise tiers add advanced analytics, higher lookup volumes, and features like SSO that growing companies typically need.
-But pricing for both is opaque.
+Advanced analytics, higher lookup volumes, and features like SSO are added in Plus and Enterprise for growing companies that need them.
+Pricing for both tiers remains opaque.
 Based on PriceLevel data, a 12-user team on Plus pays roughly $10,000/yr ($800/user/year).
-That's reasonable for a mid-market ATS - but it scales quickly as headcount grows.
+Reasonable for a mid-market ATS, but costs scale quickly as headcount grows.

 Which Plan Should You Pick?

-If you're a startup under 100 employees with modest hiring volume, Foundations gives you a full-stack ATS, CRM, and scheduling at $400/mo.
-That's a premium entry price compared to competitors, but you get sourcing and CRM bundled in rather than paying for each separately.
+If you’re a startup under 100 employees with modest hiring volume, Foundations gives you a full-stack ATS, CRM, and scheduling at $400/mo.
+Premium compared to competitors, but sourcing and CRM are bundled in rather than paying for each separately.

 Growing companies (100-500 employees) will land on Plus.
-Get quotes early because pricing at this tier varies significantly based on negotiation.
-Ask for a headcount buffer clause so your costs don't spike unexpectedly as you hire.
+Early quotes matter because Plus pricing varies significantly based on negotiation.
+Ask for a headcount buffer clause so your costs don’t spike unexpectedly as you hire.
+Details on a mid-market ATS with a different cost structure are in our Jobvite pricing breakdown.

 What Hidden Costs Should You Watch For?

-According to Vendr (2025), companies with 100-300 employees pay $30,000-$70,000/yr for Ashby - a range that suggests significant variability based on add-ons and negotiation.
-Several costs aren't immediately visible on Ashby's pricing page.
+Buyer data from Vendr (2025) shows companies with 100-300 employees pay $30,000-$70,000/yr for Ashby, a range that reflects significant variability based on add-ons and negotiation.
+Certain costs aren’t visible on Ashby’s pricing page.

 1. Email Lookup Caps

-The Foundations plan includes 200 email lookups per month.
-That sounds reasonable until you're running outreach for multiple open roles simultaneously.
-A recruiter sourcing 50 candidates per role across 4 open positions burns through 200 lookups in a single week.
-Additional credits cost extra - and Ashby doesn't publicly disclose the per-credit price.
+Foundations includes 200 email lookups per month.
+Reasonable in theory, but that cap evaporates fast when you’re running outreach for multiple open roles simultaneously.
+Running outreach for 4 open roles simultaneously burns through 200 lookups in a single week.
+Additional credits cost extra, with no public pricing disclosed.

 2. AI Notetaker Add-On

-Ashby's AI Notetaker records interviews, generates transcripts, and creates summaries.
-It's a useful feature - but it's a paid add-on on every plan, including Enterprise.
-If you assumed AI-powered interview notes were included at $400/mo, they're not.
-Pricing isn't disclosed publicly, so factor this into your quote request.
+Interview recordings, transcripts, and AI-generated summaries come from the AI Notetaker.
+It’s a useful feature - but it’s a paid add-on on every plan, including Enterprise.
+Assuming AI-powered interview notes are included at $400/mo would be a mistake.
+No public pricing exists, so factor this into your quote request.

 3. Advanced Scheduling Add-On

-Ashby's AI-powered scheduling automation is also a paid extra for Foundations and Plus customers.
+AI-powered scheduling automation is also a paid extra for Foundations and Plus customers.
 Only Enterprise gets it bundled.
-For teams that cite scheduling as a major pain point, this add-on might be table stakes - but it adds to your bill on top of the base subscription.
+Teams citing scheduling as a major pain point often find this add-on essential, though it adds to the bill beyond the base subscription.

 4. Per-Employee True-Ups

-Ashby's per-employee pricing model means your costs grow with your headcount, not just your recruiting team size.
-If you sign a contract at 80 employees and grow to 120 within the year, Ashby can trigger a mid-term true-up that bumps you into the Plus tier pricing.
+With per-employee pricing, costs grow with company headcount rather than just your recruiting team size.
+Signing at 80 employees and growing to 120 mid-year can trigger a true-up into Plus tier pricing.
 This is the most common surprise buyers report.

 5. Ashby Analytics (Standalone Product)

-When you add email lookup overages, AI add-ons, scheduling automation, and headcount true-ups, the actual cost of Ashby runs 20-40% higher than the base subscription for most growing companies.
-A team budgeting $4,800/yr based on the Foundations sticker price should plan for $6,000-$7,000 in realistic first-year spend once add-ons are factored in.
+Adding email lookup overages, AI add-ons, scheduling automation, and headcount true-ups typically pushes the actual cost 20-40% above the base subscription for most growing companies.
+Budget-conscious teams projecting $4,800/yr from the Foundations sticker price should plan for $6,000-$7,000 in realistic first-year spend once add-ons are factored in.
 Are you budgeting for the published price, or the real price?

-If those add-on costs are adding up fast, it's worth considering what you actually need.
+Those add-on costs add up fast, and it’s worth stepping back to consider what you actually need.
 Pin handles sourcing, outreach, and scheduling in one platform starting at $100/mo - see how Pin compares.

 What Are Ashby’s Biggest Limitations?

-Ashby's biggest limitations are its steep learning curve, lack of boolean search, English-only interface, and capped email lookups on the Foundations plan.
-The platform holds a 4.7/5 rating on G2 (2026), so it works well for many teams - but recurring complaints point to specific gaps depending on your use case.
+Steep learning curve, lack of boolean search, English-only interface, and capped email lookups on Foundations are the platform’s most-cited limitations.
+G2 users rate it 4.7/5 (2026), so it works well for many teams - but recurring complaints point to specific gaps depending on your use case.

 Steep Learning Curve

-Ashby packs a lot of configuration options into its interface.
-The Interview Scheduling section alone has 14 settings tabs, according to user reviews on G2.
+Configuration options pack densely into the interface.
+G2 reviewers count 14 settings tabs in the Interview Scheduling section alone.
 Basic tasks sometimes require more clicks than competing platforms.
 Teams without a dedicated ATS admin may struggle during initial setup.

-Ashby uses dropdown-based filtering instead of boolean search strings.
-Recruiters who are fluent in boolean logic - and have spent years building custom search strings - find this slower and less flexible.
+Dropdown-based filtering replaces boolean search strings in Ashby.
+Fluent boolean users who’ve spent years building custom search strings find this slower and less flexible.
 If your sourcing workflow depends on complex boolean queries, this is a significant friction point.

 English-Only Interface

-As of 2025, Ashby's interface and career pages are English-only.
-There's no multi-language support for candidate-facing content.
-For companies hiring across non-English-speaking markets in Europe, Asia, or Latin America, this limits the candidate experience.
+English-only interface and career pages limit Ashby’s global reach as of 2025.
+There’s no multi-language support for candidate-facing content.
+Companies hiring across Europe, Asia, or Latin America will find the English-only experience limits their candidate reach.

 Email Lookup Volume Constraints

-The 200-lookup-per-month cap on Foundations bottlenecks high-volume sourcing workflows.
+On Foundations, the 200-lookup-per-month cap bottlenecks high-volume sourcing workflows.
 Teams running multiple searches simultaneously need to either upgrade their plan or purchase additional credits.
-For comparison, dedicated sourcing tools typically include far higher contact lookup volumes in their base pricing.
+Dedicated sourcing tools typically include far higher contact lookup volumes in their base pricing.

 Limited High-Volume Track Record

-Ashby's sweet spot is tech startups and mid-market companies making 5-20 hires per month.
-For organizations hiring hundreds of positions simultaneously - think retail, healthcare, or large enterprise - Ashby's track record is thinner compared to platforms like iCIMS or Workable that have processed high-volume workflows for years.
+Tech startups and mid-market companies making 5-20 hires per month sit squarely in Ashby’s sweet spot.
+For organizations hiring hundreds of positions simultaneously - think retail, healthcare, or large enterprise - Ashby’s track record is thinner compared to platforms like iCIMS or Workable that have processed high-volume workflows for years.

 Dashboard Fragility

-Users report that custom dashboards can break when underlying data structures change.
+Custom dashboards can break when underlying data structures change, according to user reports.
 If your team relies heavily on custom reporting, plan for occasional maintenance when Ashby pushes updates.
-It's a minor issue for most teams, but worth knowing if analytics is a primary reason you're choosing the platform.
+It’s a minor issue for most teams, but worth knowing if analytics is a primary reason you’re choosing the platform.

 How Does Ashby Pricing Compare to 5 ATS Alternatives?